threatexpress/threatexpress/docs/redteaming/red_vs_pen_vs_vuln.md

 Vulnerability assessment and Penetration tests are a means to identify technical flaws with the ultimate goal of reducing a targets attack surface.

-Red teaming is a goal driven scenario used to train or measure a blue.
+Red teaming is a goal driven scenario used to train or measure blue.
 Red teaming goals lie in understanding security operations as a whole. people, processes, and technology.

 ## References